1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 ### Step 1: Deploy your base SCIM bridge within Azure Container Apps

 1. Create a new Container App from the [Azure Container Apps Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.App%2FcontainerApps).
-2. Either use an existing Resource Group or select Create New under the **Resource Group** Section.
+2. Either use an existing Resource Group or select Create New under the **Resource Group** section.
 3. Enter the **Container app name**, for example *op-scim-con-app*.
 4. Select your **Region** for the deployment.
 5. Either use the existing Container App Environment generated or select Create New under the **Container Apps Environment** Section.